 You can get generic ones on Amazon or eBay for quite cheap.

-If you are looking for the best equipment for snorkeling from a pure video perspective, then the TG-6 is beaten out by GoPro.
+If you are looking for the best wide angle, hi-def camera for cinematic snorkeling and diving videos, then the TG-6 is beaten out by DJI Osmo Action 3–which I also own.

 Optional Conversion Lenses, Lighting and Housing